Emergent Pauli blocking in a weakly interacting Bose gas: Time-scales of relaxation

 The dephasing longitudinal dynamics and the thermalizing transverse dynamics present two competing time-scales of relaxation in our system.
-To study the scaling of the two mechanisms, we perform a number of experimental and theoretical quenches for a wide range of temperatures and amplitudes and extract the relaxation time-scale $\tau$ by fitting the evolution of the $j=1$ density mode with the function
+To study the scaling of the two mechanisms, we perform a number of experimental quenches, and theoretical investigations thereof, for a wide range of temperatures and initial mode amplitudes.
+We find that the observed dynamics of the $j=1$ density mode follows that of a damped oscillation.
+In order to quantify the relaxation time-scale $\tau$, we fit the evolution of the density mode with the heuristic formula

-We have deduced empirically that the exponent $3/2$ produces a good fit to both simulated and measured modes.
+We have deduced empirically that the exponent $3/2$ produces a good fit to both the simulated and measured modes.
 The results of our study are presented in Fig.~\ref{fig:damping_scaling}.
-For the purely 1D GHD, we observe a faster relaxation for both higher temperatures and greater quench amplitudes, consistent with the greater spread in rapidity of the initial thermal state.
+For the integrable 1D GHD, we observe a faster relaxation for both higher temperatures and greater initial mode amplitudes, consistent with the greater spread in rapidity of the initial thermal state, see Fig.~\ref{fig:damping_scaling_2D}.
 Very similar relaxation rates are exhibited by the quasi-1D theory, indicating that thermalization occurs at time-scales much slower than dephasing in the system.
 Only at temperatures three times larger than the transverse level spacing do we observe signs of transverse excitations.
-Between a total of thirteen different experimental quenches performed, we consistently observe good agreement when comparing to both of the two theories.
-This is indicative of the highly controlled manner in which the state is prepared and quenched as well as a testament to the robustness of the hydrodynamic description.
+Between a total of thirteen different experimental quenches performed, we consistently observe agreement when comparing to either of the two theories.
+This is indicative of the highly controlled manner in which the state is prepared and quenched as well as an evidence of the robustness of the hydrodynamic description.
+A full overview of all the performed experiments and corresponding GHD simulations can be found in Fig.~\ref{fig:measurements}.